tdiesler/nessus-actions/keycloak/README.md

 ## Nessus Keycloak

-This is a simple extension to the [quay.io/keycloak/keycloak](https://registry.hub.docker.com/r/jboss/keycloak) image that allows us to use H2 database storage.
+This is a simple extension to the [jboss/keycloak](https://registry.hub.docker.com/r/jboss/keycloak) image that allows us to use persistent H2 remote database storage.

 ### Creating a user network